 How To Avoid A Margin Call

-A margin call can have serious financial implications and brokers may take decisive actions to increase the equity in your account.
+A margin call can have serious financial implications and firms may take decisive actions to increase the equity in your account.
 To avoid margin calls, consider the following tips:

 - Diversify – A diverse portfolio should limit the likelihood of one severe decline triggering a margin call that affects your entire account.
 Also bear in mind that focusing on particularly volatile assets, such as cryptos, could leave you open to sharp price swings.